Accurate and convergent energetics of color centers by wavefunction theory: Introduction

-To further improve the theoretical description of spin-active defects, there is a strong need for the development of a universally applicable wave function theory (WFT) based protocol that can accurately handle multiconfigurational problems.
+To further improve the models of spin-active defects, there is a great need for the development of a universally applicable wave function theory (WFT) based protocol that can accurately handle multiconfigurational problems.
 In fact, the defect community has already begun exploring post-DFT and post-Hartree-Fock methods for this purpose.
-Without attempting to provide an exhaustive list, we mention several common methods, including time-dependent DFT~\cite{Raghavachari_2002,Gali2011,Jin2022,Jin_2023}, variational DFT~\cite{Ivanov_2023}, complete active space self-consistent field (CASSCF)\cite{Zyubin2009,Bhandari2021}, multireference configuration interaction~\cite{Zyubin2009}, Monte Carlo configuration interaction~\cite{Delaney2010}, configuration interaction constrained random phase approximation~\cite{Bockstedte2018}, density matrix renormalization group approach~\cite{barcza_dmrg_2021}, equation of motion coupled cluster theory~\cite{Li_2022}, GW based approximations~\cite{Ma2010,Choi2012}, and various quantum embedding theories~\cite{Ma2020,Ma_2021,Muechler_2022,Sheng_2022,Chen_2023,Haldar_2023}.
-These methods have mainly been benchmarked on the negatively charged nitrogen-vacancy (NV$^-$) center in diamond, which is the most relevant and extensively studied optically active spin defect to date~\cite{Gali_2019}.
-While the distinct models concluded a largely consistent overall picture of the NV$^-$ vertical electronic structure, there has been less satisfactory quantitative agreement with the experimental data in most cases.
-Furthermore, the proper description of magneto-optical properties, taking into account geometry relaxation effects, that are important for a detailed understanding of a defect center, has not been fully addressed within high-level WFT approaches.
+Without attempting to provide an exhaustive list, we mention several common methods, including time-dependent DFT\cite{Raghavachari_2002,Gali2011,Jin2022,Jin_2023}, variational DFT\cite{Ivanov_2023}, configuration interaction constrained random phase approximation (CI-cRPA)\cite{Bockstedte2018} and GW based approximations\cite{Ma2010,Choi2012} as post-DFT approaches, as well as complete active space self-consistent field (CASSCF)\cite{Zyubin2009,Bhandari2021}, multireference configuration interaction (MRCI)\cite{Zyubin2009}, Monte Carlo configuration interaction (MCCI, FCIQMC)\cite{Delaney2010,Chen_2023}, density matrix renormalization group (DMRG)\cite{barcza_dmrg_2021} and equation of motion coupled cluster theory (EOM-CC)\cite{Li_2022} as wavefunction-based (i.e. post-HF) protocols.
+In addition, various quantum embedding theories have also been suggested\cite{Ma2020,Ma_2021,Muechler_2022,Sheng_2022,Chen_2023,Haldar_2023}.
+These methods have mainly been benchmarked on the negatively charged nitrogen-vacancy (NV$^-$) center in diamond, which is the most relevant and extensively studied optically active spin defect to date\cite{Gali_2019}.
+While the distinct models concluded a largely consistent overall picture of the NV$^-$ vertical electronic structure, satisfactory quantitative agreement between theory and experiment could only be achieved by non-conventional combinations of many-body Hamiltonian and DFT on supercells\cite{Choi2012, Ma2020,Haldar_2023} or by pure many-body WFT on small clusters of questionably relevant size\cite{Bhandari2021,li2024excitedstatedynamicsopticallydetected}.
+Furthermore, the proper description of magneto-optical properties, taking into account geometry relaxation effects that are important for a detailed understanding of a defect center, has not been fully addressed within high-level WFT approaches.